THE PLANNER

 For purchases under £100: Maximum 15 minutes research.
 Set a timer.
 When it rings, decide.

-The "optimal" choice and the "15-minute research" choice differ by maybe 3%.
-But you save hours of mental energy.
+The "optimal" choice and the "15-minute research" choice often differ by 3% or less.
+Hours of mental energy get saved.
 Your time is worth more than marginal optimisation.

 5. The Flexibility Practice